yujunz/gitlab.com-runbooks/howto/alerts_manual.md

 ### General guidelines

-In order to create new alerts they have to be included in the [gitlab-prometheus cookbook](https://gitlab.com/gitlab-cookbooks/gitlab-prometheus/) and they need to be pushed to the prometheus instance by chef.
+In order to create new alerts they have to be included in the alerts folder in this repository.

 The common procedure is as follows: